 The length of a season is dependent on how many teams are in the league/division.
 For example, if there are 6 teams in the division you will play each team twice resulting in a 10-week season.
 If there are 8 teams this would be a 14-week season.

 Are matches played all year round?

-- Yes, once a season ends there may be a week break and then a new season will start.
+Yes, once a season ends, the new season will begin the following week.
 In leagues with more divisions there will be promotions/demotions between seasons.
-We break over Christmas, but otherwise matches are player year-round.
+We break over Christmas, but otherwise matches are played year-round.

 How much does it cost to play?

 Match fees are £40 per team, paid through our online system at the start of a season.

 If you forfeit a match, you still pay your match fee.
 If you fail to inform us by 1pm on the day of the fixture that you are forfeiting, you will also be liable for your oppositions match fee as well.